-The house: A stained glass window in the hall of the Jacobean Godinton House shows the date 1165, which may be when it was first built.
-It has since seen renovations in 1448 and the early 1600s, transforming it into the red brick manor that attracts tourists to this day.
-The medieval hall still stands as a testament to the history of Godinton and there are lots of other period features that await explorers including 17th century carved panelling in the Great Chamber, an intricately carved staircase and historical furniture.
+The house: A stained glass window in the hall of the Jacobean Godinton House shows the date 1165, which is believed to be the date that it was first built.
+The house has since seen renovations (1448 and the early 1600s), transforming it into the red brick manor that attracts tourists to this day.
+The medieval hall still stands as a testament to the history of Godinton and there are lots of other period features that await visitors including 17th century carved panelling in the Great Chamber, an intricately carved staircase and historical furniture.

-The gardens: Designed in 1895 by architect, author and garden designer Sir Reginald Blomfield, the gardens at Godinton include a rose garden, a walled garden with green houses, and an Italian garden complete with striking statues.
+The gardens: Designed in 1895 by architect, author and garden designer Sir Reginald Blomfield, outdoor features at Godinton include a rose garden, a walled garden with green houses, and an Italian garden complete with striking statues.

-Visiting: House and garden tickets £10, garden only £5.
+Visiting: House and garden tickets £10, just garden £5.
 Visit the website for events which include gardening workshops, open air theatre, and lots more.
 There is a tearoom for house and garden visitors only.
+The house and tearoom will be open from 5th April to 6th October.
 Opening times vary throughout the year – check the website before visiting.